A Recent History of Domestic Cleaning

 “We had a lot of middle-class and upper-class ladies coming in to see demonstrators, and of course if you think about it, until the war they probably had servants all the time, and then suddenly these poor women couldn’t have servants and they had to learn how to cook and how to wash”.

-Also in 1955, Beryl & Caleb Williams* were celebrating their first wedding anniversary.
+Two of the many people we interviewed for this article are Mr & Mrs Williams of Sutton Coldfield.
+In 1955, they were celebrating their first wedding anniversary.
 When asked what appliances they had when they married, Mrs Williams -who describes herself as middle-class- fondly listed a number of items:

 “I had a second-hand Servis washing machine.
 It was a single-tub with a wringer.
 We had a second-hand fridge, and I also had an electric floor polisher.
 We didn’t believe we could afford to have all new appliances, but our bedroom and lounge furniture was brand-new, as was our dining suite”.